GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
 >
-> ~ *Michael Stal*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts